 Day 5: Full day of guided fishing with breakfast and lunch.
 After fishing depart for home

 Note: Lower Deschutes River float trips operated under a BLM special use permit issued to Renton River Adventures

 2019 Rate: $2,000 per person for a 3 night/4 day package based on 2-4 anglers

 Note: Stays of varying length available

-Included: On the water meals, guided fishing, fishing tackle, camp gear, vehicle shuttle
+Included: On the water meals and accommodation, guided fishing, fishing tackle, camp gear, dry bags

-Not Included: Alcohol, waders/boots, fishing licenses, guide gratuities, sleeping bag, personal items
+Not Included: Alcohol, waders/boots, fishing licenses, guide gratuities, sleeping bag, vehicle shuttle, boater passes, personal items

 Species: Redside (rainbow) trout, Summer steelhead